Not-Kyle/mawborn.xml/README.md

  <br />

  > ### How long did it take, who were the developers? <br />
  > 1. Mawborn.xml was always going to be an open source admin script.
 I started in January 2024.
-Left for an entire year all the way up until October 2025, did I pick up mawborn.xml again.
+Left for an entire year all the way up until October 2025, would I pick up mawborn.xml again.
  > 2. The developers are hellokittysouljia and mawborn <br />
  <br />